ADGEfficiency/dsr-rl/PITCHME.md

 [*David Silver – Deep Reinforcement Learning*](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Resources_files/deep_rl.pdf)

 ---
 ###  Biological inspiration

-*Sutton & Barto - Reinforcment Learning: An Introduction*
+Sutton & Barto - Reinforcment Learning: An Introduction
 >Of all the forms of machine learning, reinforcement learning is the closest to the kind of learning that humans and other animals do, and many of the core algorithms of reinforcement learning were originally inspired by biological learning systems

-*Mnih et. al (2015) Human-level control through deep reinforcement learning*
+Mnih et. al (2015) Human-level control through deep reinforcement learning
 >Neurobiological evidence that reward signals during perceptual learning may influence the characteristics of representations within the primate visual cortex

+---
-Habit formation
+### Habit formation

 Cue -> Routine -> Reward

 State -> Action -> Reward

 ---
 ###  Reinforcement learning is not

 NOT an alternative method to use instead of a random forest, neural network etc

-“I’ll try to solve this problem using a convolutional nn or RL” this is nonsensical
+“I’ll try to solve this problem using a convolutional nn or RL” **this is nonsensical**

-Neural networks (supervised techniques in general) are a tool that reinforcement learners can use
+Neural networks (supervised techniques in general) are a tool that reinforcement learners can use to learn or approximate functions

 ---
 ###  Deep reinforcement learning

 **Deep learning** = neural networks with multiple layers